Santa Clara Fence Company

-We can visit the potential business client, inspect the property and write up one or two appropriate fencing alternatives for the property manager to take into consideration.
+They can visit the potential business client, inspect the property and write up one or two appropriate fencing alternatives for the property manager to take into consideration.

-We can develop whichever fencing design you decide to go with.
+They can develop whichever fencing design you decide to go with.
 Your end product is going to be long lasting and strong.
 It will provide security and safety.
 And it will call for little maintenance.